-Highways authorities and utility companies strive to provide the best possible service for everyone both use our road networks and those working on it.
+Highways authorities and utility companies strive to provide the best possible service for everyone who uses our road networks and those working on them.
 This means collaboration before, during and after any works taking place on the highway is extremely important.
-The USRN is a key to ensuring works on street can be planned more effectively.
+The USRN is key to ensuring works on streets can be planned more effectively.
 For the public, this means less traffic congestion, increased safety and lower levels of disruption to road users.

 links authoritative information about the street, and the requirement to provide this information is embedded in legislation

 provides interoperability across systems and organisations at a local, regional and national level

 provides a fundamental building block for address records in the AddressBase suite of products

 enables the data needed for accurate planning; streetworks and reduces the costs of collaboration

 provides an ideal evidence-base for performance measurement and efficiency